Responsibility to protect: Cisheteronormative blindfold

-Jess Gifkins and Dean Cooper-Cunningham build on long-standing research in genocide studies and on atrocity prevention which demonstrates how identity-based violence often lays the groundwork for mass atrocity and conflict escalation.
-Targeting individuals based on their (presumed) identities exacerbates the potential for committing atrocity crimes, a pattern that has persisted throughout history and across various locations, from atrocities committed by the Nazis to those in Sudan and Yugoslavia.
-Despite this, Gifkins and Cooper-Cunningham argue, the R2P framework and its application has had a longstanding blind spot regarding the persecution of people with non-heteronormative sexuality and/or who are not cisgender.
-This is the consequence of what they call a 'cisheteronormative blindfold': ignorance of how society privileges cisgender and heterosexual identities as the norm and fails to recognize the needs of individuals outside the cisheteronormal.
-The failure to acknowledge the heightened vulnerability of queer and transgender individuals has resulted in substantial tangible repercussions for those subjected to discrimination due to their perceived non-conforming sexual orientation or gender identity.
+Researchers Jess Gifkins and Dean Cooper-Cunningham built on long-standing research in genocide studies and on atrocity prevention; this research demonstrates how identity-based violence often lays the groundwork for mass atrocity and conflict escalation.
+Targeting people based on their (presumed) identities exacerbates the potential for atrocity crimes, a pattern that has persisted throughout history and across various locations—from atrocities committed by the Nazis in Germany, to those committed in Sudan and Yugoslavia.
+Despite this pattern, Gifkins and Cooper-Cunningham argued, the R2P framework and its application have had a long-standing blind spot about the persecution of people not having heteronormative sexuality and/or not being cisgender.
+This blind spot results from what the researchers called a "cisheteronormative blindfold": a lack of awareness of how society privileges cisgender and heterosexual identities as the norm, while not recognizing the needs of people who are not cisheteronormative.
+Not acknowledging the increased vulnerability of queer and transgender people has resulted in substantial tangible repercussions for those discriminated against based on their perceived nonconforming sexual orientation or gender identity.